sourceduty/Tesla_Design/README.md

 > Alex: "*Tesla is mostly inconsistent with it's unique vehicle and product designs.*"

 > "*It's not impossible to minimalize every product and obey laws that force them to be easily dissassembled when defective, broken or worn out.
-The industries that manage these products could adapt for minimalism, but the businesses and consumers wouldn't want to buy the minimalist products.*"
+The industries that manage these products could adapt for minimalism, but the businesses and consumers wouldn't want to buy or sell the minimalist products.*"

 #
 ### Related Links